GeneralProducts/day-of-code/_posts/2018-10-30-next-steps.md

 There's more code to extend the functionality of your mug on [GitHub](https://github.com/generalproducts/mug).
 Intrigued?
 Go and have a look, and see if you can glug your beverage of choice from your mug, programmatically!

+## Feedback

+Please kindly [give us feedback](https://emma359024.typeform.com/to/wytEwc) so we can run an even better Day of Code in 2020!

 ## Stay in touch

 Do stay in touch with us!
 Here's our [company website](http://generalproducts.co) with links to all the initiatives we do to increase technical literacy in publishing.
 We blog at [www.consonance.app](https://www.consonance.app), and tweet at @consonance_app: our staff are Emma [@has_many_books](https://twitter.com/has_many_books), Andy [@andypearson](https://twitter.com/andypearson), Sara [@saramoohead](https://twitter.com/saramoohead) and Dave [@databasesponge](https://twitter.com/databasesponge).
 Please follow our [Publishers’ Advice Bot](https://twitter.com/bot_publishing).